 What do you see as the benefits of deep energy retrofits to other issues such as fuel poverty and the health of a building’s occupants?

-Deep energy retrofits, particularly in the context of affordable housing, are a crucial tool in addressing climate inequality.
+Chris: Deep energy retrofits, particularly in the context of affordable housing, are a crucial tool in addressing climate inequality.
 The types of buildings best suited for these retrofits are often highly susceptible to climate change (overheating, for example), occupied by those most vulnerable to increased energy costs, and unable to take advantage of historic energy incentives due to implementation costs or ownership barriers.
 Commitment and funding for deep energy retrofits will help address many of these issues and realize the massive collective carbon reductions associated with aging existing building stock.

 Equally important, the same measures that achieve improved energy performance have great benefits with respect to occupant health and comfort.
-Better thermal comfort due to improved cladding and windows, and elimination of thermal bridges, as well as improved ventilation and reduced risk of condensation, mould, and other symptoms of poor building performance all have a direct impact on occupant health.
+Better thermal comfort due to improved cladding and windows, and elimination of thermal bridges, as well as improved ventilation and reduced risk of condensation, mold, and other symptoms of poor building performance all have a direct impact on occupant health.

 What was your favourite aspect of working on this project?